-- At the end of the spin-up the N sink by denitrification and the N source by N2-fixation were balanced.
-370 In the Ref simulation, climate warming enlarged the oxygen minimum zones, which enhanced denitrification in the tropics (not shown).
-In our model, diazotrophs are limited by P and Fe and are not limited by N. Their growth rate, which depends on temperature being zero below 15°C, is slower relative to non-fixing phytoplankton.
+ture being zero below 15 °C, is slower relative to non-fixing phytoplankton.
 These characteristics allow them to succeed in warm, low-N and high-P environments that receive sufficient iron.
-In all simulations, N2-fixation was stimulated by the - 375 addition of P to the ocean and was sensitive to rapid changes in the supply of P (compare Fig. 7a and Fig. 2a).
-However, N2-fixers (Fig. 7a) were not able to use the extra P supply in polar and iron limited regions where low temperatures and iron limitation, respectively inhibit their growth (Fig. 8).
+In all simulations, N2 fixation was stimulated by the addition of P to the ocean and was sensitive to rapid changes in the supply of P (compare Figs. 7a and 2a).
+However, N2 fixers (Fig. 7a) were not able to use the extra P supply in polar and iron-limited regions where low temperatures and iron limitation, respectively, inhibit their growth (Fig. 8).
 This led to a substantial amount of excess phosphate in the surface waters of these regions (Fig. S2).
-Because N2 fixers were not able to balance the loss by denitrification, nitrate decreased globally by 4 mmol N m-3 - 380 by the year 5000 (Fig. 7b).
-The loss in nitrate led to a decrease in globally averaged N to P ratios.
-In the Ref simulation, N:P decreased from 14 to 12 and for the Weath0.15 simulation it decreased to 10, which contributed further to a N limiting ocean.
-The nitrogen cycle was not able to recover from the decrease in N:P ratio with respect to pre-industrial values.
-We acknowledge that in the current study we did not account for potential future changes in iron concentrations (from atmospheric deposition, shelf - 385 inputs) and that the lack of a fully prognostic iron model may lead to a different sensitivity of the response of diazotrophs.
-Similarly, we did not account for the ability of phytoplankton to adapt to changing N:P ratios, that may affect marine biological productivity and in turn deoxygenation.
+Because N2 fixers were not able to balance the loss by denitrification, nitrate decreased globally by 4 mmol N m-3 by the year 5000 (Fig. 7b).
+The loss in nitrate led to a decrease in globally averaged N-to-P ratios.
+In the Ref simulation, N:P decreased from 14 to 12, and for the Weath 0.15 simulation it decreased to 10, which contributed further to a N-limiting ocean.
+The nitrogen cycle was not able to recover from the decrease in N: P ratio with respect to pre-industrial values.
+We acknowledge that in the current study we did not account for potential future changes in iron concentrations (from atmospheric deposition, shelf inputs) and that the lack of a fully prognostic iron model may lead to a different sensitivity of the response of diazotrophs.
+Similarly, we did not account for the ability of phytoplankton to adapt to changing N: P ratios, which may affect marine biological productivity and in turn deoxygenation.
 These would require further studies.

-4.3.
-Temporal Variations of Deoxygenation
+4.3 Temporal variations of deoxygenation